 Have you encrypted all your traffic?
 If yes, you are secure from hackers, snoopers, and ISP looking at your exact data.

 But, still, there is a chance of ISP snooping.

 A study revealed that a YouTube video has a particular pattern when you stream it on your device.
-Therefore, ISPs can get to the exact video if they want to do so.
+Therefore, ISPs can get to the exact video if they want.

-For most people, it is okay if their exact data is protected and ISP is getting just your routine browsing patterns.
+Most people think it is okay if their exact data is protected and ISP gets just your routine browsing patterns.
 But in some cases, your data can get exposed too.
 A study on IoT devices states;

 “An ISP or other network observers can infer privacy sensitive in-home activities by analyzing Internet traffic from smart homes containing commercially-available IoT devices.”